Maple Glazed Banana Bread

 I threw out a few banana bread options to friends, and maple glazed took the lead.
 It’s no wonder why — what a perfect way to bring a favorite fall flavor (hello, maple walnut bundt cake!) into a crowd-pleasing staple.

 Let’s talk for a quick second about baking with bananas.
 Banana bread recipes always call for ripe bananas.
 But why?
 Does it really matter?
-It’s time for a little… kitchen chemistry!
+It’s time for my favorite subject… kitchen chemistry!

-The ripeness of a banana changes the pH of your batter, so it’s important to use under-ripe or over-ripe bananas, as the recipe suggests!
-A slightly-green to normal banana has a pH around 4.6.
-The pH of an overripe banana, however, has a pH of 6.5 or higher.
-A really ripe banana doesn’t provide enough acid to activate baking soda, so make sure to add baking powder (or another acidic ingredient) if you’re using extra ripe bananas in your baking!
+The ripeness of a banana changes the pH of the batter, so it’s important to use bananas at the ripeness called for in the recipe.
+A slightly green to normal banana has a pH around 4.6, while the pH of an over-ripe banana is 6.5 or higher.
+If a recipe calls for a “ripe” banana, don’t use one that veers into the over-ripe category — a really over-ripened banana doesn’t provide enough acid to activate baking soda if it’s called for in the recipe!

 But what really makes this maple glazed banana bread shine is right there in the title: maple glaze.
-Made with real maple syrup — none of this maple extract flavoring stuff.
+Made with real maple syrup — not “maple extract flavoring.”

-Again, simple combine the ingredients, whisk, and pour over the cooled bread.
+Again, simply combine the ingredients, whisk, and pour over the cooled bread.

 The glaze cracks pretty easily, so this might not win any “most beautiful bread” awards, but that’s okay, because we’re all about the TASTE, right?